 2. Rebirth Fitness

-Rebirth Fitness offers gym equipment rentals and repairs as well as selling parts for different machines.
+Rebirth Fitness offers gym equipment rentals and repairs as well as parts for purchase for different machines.
 Considering that both repairing and renting gym equipment can be costly, this company also offers third-party financing.

 The company rents cardio and strength equipment from brands like Life Fitness, Hammer Strength, Procor and Body Solid.
 (Chances are, you've seen a few of these high-end brands at your local gym.)